Michael-lazenby/azure-network-protocols/README.md

 <p>
 I used nslookup to send a DNS query to google and observed the response through wireshark.
 I made a DNS query to google and recieved a response containing an IPv6 and IPv4 addresses.
 <br />
+<h2>Alternative method to filter ports via Wireshark</h2>
 <p>
+ I also learned a different method to filter ports in Wireshark.
+The other way to filter ports is by typing the network protocol and the port you are wanting to filter.
+I have listed examples below:
+- tcp.port == 22
+- udp.port == 53
 </p>